pierre-vigier/Perl6-Math-Matrix/README.md

 [Boolean Properties](#methods)
 ------------------------------

 These are mathematical properties, a given matrix has or not.
-Thus, the return value is a always of boolean type.
-Arguments, like in case of [is-diagonally-dominant](is-diagonally-dominant), are only necessary when a method can tell you about a group of closely related properties.
+Thus, the return value is a always of boolean type (Bool).
+Arguments, like in case of [triangular](#is-triangular) and [is-diagonally-dominant](#is-diagonally-dominant) are only necessary, when a method can tell you about a group of closely related properties.

 [zero](#is-zero), [identity](#is-identity), [square](#is-square), **[triangular](#is-triangular)**, [diagonal](#is-diagonal), [tridiagonal](#is-tridiagonal), [diagonal-constant](#is-diagonal-constant), [catalecticant](#is-catalecticant), [symmetric](#is-symmetric), [anti-symmetric](#is-antisymmetric), [self-adjoint](#is-self-adjoint), [invertible](#is-invertible), [orthogonal](#is-orthogonal), [unitary](#is-unitary), **[diagonally-dominant](#is-diagonally-dominant)**, [positive-definite](#is-positive-definite), [positive-semidefinite](#is-positive-semidefinite)